 - Use a pitcher that is going to be your “Tea Pitcher” and then keep it meticulously clean!
 Tea spoils quickly and as my grandmother used to say, tea goes “on the blink” or it gets “blinky”and I still say that.
 Sweet hubby had never heard that term and didn’t know what I was talking about.
 In fact, he can’t taste blinky tea until it is VERY blinky.

 - We like to use glass tea pitchers at home (I feel like I can get them cleaner).
 In fact, I’ll put a link below if you want to see the exact ones we use because we love them.
 They pour great and you can make just half a gallon at the time if you want or one pitcher of sweet and one of unsweet (we have a diabetic in our family).
+I Have two of these (one for sweet and one for unsweet).
+The large opening is nice, you can get your hand in there to clean them.
+The lid closes tightly.
+The handle doesn’t stick out so far as to be a problem in the fridge.

 - That’s it – you are are free to make your tea!